 There are several reasons enemas are used as a legitimate medical procedure.
 One is to loosen the stool so it is easier to have a bowel movement.
 This requires “holding time,” so the enema fluid can loosen and soften the stool.
 The cheeks of the buttocks have to be held tight for up to an hour while the stool is liquified.
 The net effect of this procedure is similar to using an osmotic laxative, such as Milk of Magnesia.

-Another reason to use an enema is to stimulate the bowels2.
-This used to be done by adding castille soap to the enema solution, but the problem with adding soap to the enema solution is that it not only stimulates bowel movement, it inflames the colon.
-Adding mineral oil to the enema also stimulates bowel movement, but can cause griping, ejection of small amounts of feces that can stain the user’s undergarments for up to 36 to 48 hours after the enema.
+Another reason to use an enema is to stimulate the bowels.
+This used to be done by adding Castile soap to the enema solution, but the problem with adding soap to the enema solution is that it not only stimulates bowel movement; it inflames the colon.
+Adding mineral oil to the enema also stimulates bowel movement, but this can cause griping and the ejection of small amounts of feces that can stain the user’s undergarments for up to 36 to 48 hours after the enema.

 The colon twists and turns as it descends to the anus.
 Because of the colon’s shape inside the human body, enemas remove far more fecal matter from the right side of the colon than from the left side of the colon.
 When the gastroenterologist needs to do a colonoscopy to look for a problem on the left side of the colon, or to perform surgery on the left side of the colon, removal of fecal matter is usually accomplished from the top down, by drinking large amounts (up to several gallons, that is, 10-12 liters) of laxative solution over a period of up to 48 hours.
 Often, preparation for colonoscopy or bowel procedures does not involve enemas at all.

 The theory behind the use of enemas in fighting acne is a nineteenth-century idea called auto-intoxication.
-In the era before the colon could be directly observed in living people, a Russian physician named Ilya Illich Mechnikov popularized the idea that food could rot in the colon and release toxins that are visible in the skin.
+In the era before the colon could be directly observed in living people, a Russian physician named Ilya Ilyich Mechnikov, who would win the 1908 Nobel Prize in Physiology or Medicine, popularized the idea that food could rot in the colon and release toxins that are visible in the skin.
 “Colonic irrigation” with enemas became (and remains) popular as an easy treatment for the alleged disease.
-But as early as 1919, doctors already knew that food does not rot in the colon the same way it might rot in the garbage can, even when constipation is severe.
+But as early as 1919, doctors already knew that food would not rot in the colon the same way it might rot in the garbage can, even when constipation is severe.

-The idea that food rotting in the colon could cause outbreaks in the skin also turned out to be false5, but that did not mean that there is no relationship between colon health and fighting acne.
-Instead, the connection turned out to be that what you add to your colon fights inflammation in your skin6, not what you flush away from your colon.
+The idea that food rotting in the colon could cause outbreaks in the skin also turned out to be false, but that did not mean that there was no relationship between colon health and fighting acne.
+Instead, the connection turned out to be that what you added to your colon would fight inflammation in your skin, not what you flushed away from your colon.

 In the 1930’s, two American doctors, John H. Stokes and Donald M. Pillsbury, discovered a relationship between healthy, probiotic bacteria in the colon and both acne and depression.
-During the 1920’s, American doctors had started noticing that depression and acne occur at the same time.
-This probably should not have been a surprise, since acne is depressing.
+During the 1920’s, American doctors started noticing that depression and acne occurred at the same time.
+This probably should not have been a surprise, since acne was depressing.